lobehub/lobe-chat/README.md

 ## 🤝 Contributing

-Contributions of all types are more than welcome, if you are interested in contributing code, feel free to check out our GitHub [Issues][github-issues-link] and [Projects][github-project-link] to get stuck in to show us what you’re made of.
+Contributions of all types are more than welcome; if you are interested in contributing code, feel free to check out our GitHub [Issues][github-issues-link] and [Projects][github-project-link] to get stuck in to show us what you’re made of.

 [![][pr-welcome-shield]][pr-welcome-link]
 [![][submit-agents-shield]][submit-agents-link]